 - Automated testing to verify the artifact’s readiness to proceed to the next stage.

-The way to achieve this level of efficiency is by employing automated testing at each stage in the pipeline.
+The way to achieve this level of efficiency is by employing automated testing and SDLC tools at each stage in the pipeline.
 Such tests have different targets, as described below.

 Standard Phases of the SDLC

 Developers write code and then integrate it with other team members’ code.
 After finishing a feature, and before committing the code, the developer must verify that the component is still stable.
 This means getting the latest code, merging changes on the local machine, and executing unit tests.
 This ensures the latest addition did not break the team’s code.